-ADLE 5 (C ontinued) Category Recommendation GRADE and quality Metformin EBR Metformin in addition to lifestyle, could be recommended in adult women with PCOS, for the treatment of weight, hormonal, and metabolic outcomes ⊕⊕00 EBR Metformin in addition to lifestyle, should be considered in adult women with PCOS with BMI \ge 25 kg/m 2 for management of weight and metabolic outcomes ⊕⊕00 EBR Metformin in additional to lifestyle, could be considered in adolescents with a clear diagnosis of PCOS or with symptoms of PCOS before the diagnosis is made ⊕⊕00 CPP Metformin may offer greater benefit in high metabolic risk groups including those with diabetes risk factors, impaired glucose tolerance or high-risk ethnic groups (see Ethnic variation) - СРР Where metformin is prescribed the following need to be considered: Adverse effects, including gastrointestinal side-effects that are generally dose dependent and self-limiting, need to be the subject of individualized discussion.
-Starting at a low dose, with 500 mg increments 1-2 weekly and extended release preparations may minimize side effects.
-Metformin use appears safe long-term, based on use in other populations, however ongoing requirement needs to be considered and use may be associated with low vitamin B12 levels Use is generally off label and health professionals need to inform women and discuss the evidence, possible concerns and side effects. - Anti-obesity pharmacological agents CCR Anti-obesity medications in addition to lifestyle, could be considered for the management of obesity in adults with PCOS after lifestyle intervention, as per general population recommendations - CPP For anti-obesity medications, cost, contraindications, side effects, variable availability and regulatory status need to be considered and pregnancy needs to be avoided whilst taking these medications - Anti-androg en pharmacological agents EBR Where COCPs are contraindicated or poorly tolerated, in the presence of other effective forms of contraception, anti-androgens could be considered to treat hirsutism and androgen-related alopecia ⊕000 CPP Specific types or doses of anti-androgens cannot currently be recommended with inadequate evidence in PCOS - Inositol EBR Inositol (in any form) should currently be considered an experimental therapy in PCOS, with emerging evidence on efficacy highlighting the need for further research ⊕000 CPP Women taking inositol and other complementary therapies are encouraged to advise their health professional - 5.
-Assessment and treatment of infertility Assessment of factors that may affect fertility, treatment response, or pregnancy outcomes СРР Factors such as blood glucose, weight, blood pressure, smoking, alcohol, diet, exercise, sleep and mental, emotional and sexual health need to be optimized in women with PCOS, to improve reproductive and obstetric outcomes, aligned with recommendations in the general population.
-Refer to Lifestyle, Emotional Wellbeing and Diabetes risk sections - CPP Monitoring during pregnancy is important in women with PCOS, given increased risk of adverse maternal and offspring outcomes - CCR In women with PCOS and infertility due to anovulation alone with normal semen analysis, the risks, benefits, costs and timing of tubal patency testing should be discussed on an individual basis CCR Tubal patency testing should be considered prior to ovulation induction in women with PCOS where there is suspected tubal infertility Ovulation in duction principles СРР The use of ovulation induction agents, including letrozole, metformin and clomiphene citrate is off label in many countries.
-Where off label use of ovulation induction agents is allowed, health professionals need to inform women and discuss the evidence, possible concerns and side effects - CPP Pregnancy needs to be excluded prior to ovulation induction - CPP Unsuccessful, prolonged use of ovulation induction agents need to be avoided, due to poor success rates -
+. .
+Category (see Table I for definition) Recommendation GRADE and quality EBR Metformin in additional to lifestyle, could be considered in adolescents with a clear diagnosis of PCOS or with СРР symptoms of PCOS before the diagnosis is made.
+Metformin may offer greater benefit in high metabolic risk groups including those with diabetes risk factors, ⊕⊕OO - CDD impaired glucose tolerance or high-risk ethnic groups (see Ethnic variation).
+CPP Where metformin is prescribed the following need to be considered: Adverse effects, including gastrointestinal side-effects that are generally dose dependent and self-limiting, need to be the subject of individualized discussion.
+Starting at a low dose, with 500 mg increments I-2 weekly and extended release preparations may minimize side effects.
+Metformin use appears safe long term, based on use in other populations, however, ongoing requirement needs to be considered and use may be associated with low vitamin B12 levels.
+Use is generally off label and health professionals need to inform women and discuss the evidence, possible concerns and side effects. - Anti-obesity pharmaco ogical agents CCR Anti-obesity medications in addition to lifestyle, could be considered for the management of obesity in adults with PCOS after lifestyle intervention, as per general population recommendations. - CPP For anti-obesity medications, cost, contraindications, side effects, variable availability and regulatory status need to be considered and pregnancy needs to be avoided whilst taking these medications. - Anti-androgen pharma cological agents EBR Where COCPs are contraindicated or poorly tolerated, in the presence of other effective forms of contraception, antiandrogens could be considered to treat hirsutism and androgen-related alopecia.
+DOOO СРР Specific types or doses of antiandrogens cannot currently be recommended with inadequate evidence in PCOS. - Inositol 1000.
+EBR Inositol (in any form) should currently be considered an experimental therapy in PCOS, with emerging evidence on efficacy highlighting the need for further research. ⊕000 CPP Women taking inositol and other complementary therapies are encouraged to advise their health professional.
+5. Assessment and trea tment of infertility Assessment of factors t hat may affect fertility, treatment response or pregnancy outcomes CPP Factors such as blood glucose, weight, blood pressure, smoking, alcohol, diet, exercise, sleep and mental, emotional and sexual health need to be optimized in women with PCOS, to improve reproductive and obstetric outcomes, aligned with recommendations in the general population.
+Refer to Lifestyle, Emotional Wellbeing and Diabetes risk sections.
+CPP Monitoring during pregnancy is important in women with PCOS, given increased risk of adverse maternal and offspring outcomes. - CCR In women with PCOS and infertility due to anovulation alone with normal semen analysis, the risks, benefits, costs and timing of tubal patency testing should be discussed on an individual basis.
+CCR Tubal patency testing should be considered prior to ovulation induction in women with PCOS where there is suspected tubal infertility.
+Ovulation induction pri nciples CPP The use of ovulation induction agents, including letrozole, metformin and clomiphene citrate is off label in many countries.
+Where off label use of ovulation induction agents is allowed, health professionals need to inform women and discuss the evidence, possible concerns and side effects. - CPP Pregnancy needs to be excluded prior to ovulation induction.
+CPP Unsuccessful, prolonged use of ovulation induction agents need to be avoided, due to poor success rates.
+Letrozole EBR Letrozole should be considered first line pharmacological treatment for ovulation induction in women with PCOS with anovulatory infertility and no other infertility factors to improve ovulation, pregnancy and live birth rates.
+ODE CPP Where letrozole is not available or use is not permitted or cost is prohibitive, health professionals can use other ovulation induction agents. -